hoangsonww/The-Maze-Game/.github/README.md

 ## License

 This project is open-source and available under the MIT License.
+See the [LICENSE](../LICENSE) file for more information.

 ## Contact

-You can reach out to me at [info@movie-verse.com](mailto:info@movie-verse.com).
+You can reach out to me at [info@movie-verse.com](mailto:info@movie-verse.com) if you have any queries or feedback regarding the project.